Ameed Mahajna

-Ameed Mahajna (عميد محاجنة, עמיד מחאג'נה; born 11 October 1996) is a footballer who plays as a centre back for Al-Rayyan in Qatar Stars League and the Palestine national team.
+Ameed Mahajna (عميد محاجنة; born 11 October 1996) is a footballer who plays as a centre back for Qatar Stars League club Al-Arabi.
+Born in Israel, he plays for the Palestine national team.

 International career

 On 11 September 2023 made his debut in the Palestine national football team in the 0–2 loss to Vietnam.

 He scored his first international goal on 25 March 2025, a 97th minute winner in Palestine's 2-1 victory over Iraq during the 2026 FIFA World Cup qualification campaign.